vraychev/JMinerGuide/README.md

 * Just start a Monitor
 * Set up ore hold volume, number of turrets, ore yield per turret and turret cycle for every pilot without the API key.
+* Check "Simple" checkbox for every API character, that you want to use simple setup for, and set them up same way
 * You can see yield and cycle time in a turret mouseover, by the way.

+You can mix pilots with API and full setup, pilots with API and simple setup and API-less pilots any way you see fit for yourself.

 And then: